-- 4.32 From the sites that have been assessed the following are to be allocated in the Local Plan: - Brooksby for sand & gravel extraction; - Cadeby for sand & gravel extraction; - Donington Island for clay stocking and blending; - Husbands Bosworth for sand & gravel extraction; - Marblaegis for gypsum extraction; and - Shawell for sand & gravel extraction. - 4.33 The principal means by which the effects of allocating a site could be mitigated is through either specifying the mitigation that any proposal would need to include to make it acceptable or not allocating parts of a proposed site to protect features of interest.
+- Brooksby for sand & gravel extraction and infilling with waste; - Cadeby for sand & gravel extraction; - Donington Island for clay stocking and blending; - Husbands Bosworth for sand & gravel extraction and infilling with waste; - Ibstock for infilling with waste; - Marblaegis for gypsum extraction; and - Shawell for sand & gravel extraction. - 4.35 The principal means by which the effects of allocating a site could be mitigated is through either specifying the mitigation that any proposal would need to include to make it acceptable or not allocating parts of a proposed site to protect features of interest.
 In respect to the latter form of mitigation the areas for allocation at Brooksby and Husbands Bosworth have been slightly reduced to remove an area of existing woodland on their south eastern and eastern boundary, respectively.
 Although both areas are small they would provide a small degree of natural screening, and restoration should seek to enhance these woodlands.
 Alongside any mitigation, allocation of any sites in the Local Plan should be accompanied by matters that the Authority consider necessary for an application to address.
 This appraisal has recognised that the allocation for Donington Island assumes that the operational land for clay stocking and blending would be reduced in the short term, and thus, this should be a requirement for any subsequent planning application.